Center for Climate, Energy, Environment & Economics

 Engaging Students and Informing Policy Decision-Making

 Carolina Law’s Center for Climate, Energy, Environment and Economics (CE3) creates opportunities for law students to develop a deep understanding of environmental, energy and climate law beyond the classroom.
-CE3 sponsors a competitive scholarship program, offers students opportunities to assist with research and coauthor publications and supports experiential learning opportunities such as externships and energy and envrironmental moot court competitions.
+CE3 offers students opportunities to assist with research and co-author publications, and supports experiential learning opportunities, such as externships and energy and environmental moot court competitions.